You're never too far away from your next great adventure.

 View image full screen

-Sharp corners and rolling countryside scenery make it popular with all kinds of road users, so watch out for cyclists, as well as wandering wildlife.
+Sharp corners and rolling countryside make it popular with all kinds of road users, so watch out for cyclists, as well as wandering wildlife.

-The consensus is that it remains one of the best biking roads in the country, despite the addition of average speed cameras – but it demands respect.
+It remains one of the best biking roads in the country, despite the addition of average speed cameras – but it demands respect.

 Brecon Beacons - South Wales

-Mid and South Wales hold some of the most superb scenery in the UK, making a ride around the Brecon Beacons National Park a favourite of many Welsh riders.
+Mid and South Wales hold some of the most superb scenery in the UK, making a ride around the Brecon Beacons National Park a favourite of many riders.

 There are plenty of planned routes to find online, with well-maintained roads running both around and through the park.
-You could easily spend a full weekend exploring, spending your evenings in one of the surrounding villages.

-Coupled with the rolling hills, mountains and lakes of mid Wales, you’ve got a biker’s paradise littered with well-maintained roads that’ll rival anywhere else in the country.
+Coupled with the rolling hills, mountains and lakes of Mid Wales, you’ve got a biker’s paradise littered with well-maintained roads that’ll rival anywhere else in the country.